Ever committed to community, Click Bond, a local manufacturing company, created their first-ever employee giving…

 Who gets the vaccine?

-People ages 16 and older can get the Pfizer vaccine, and people ages 18 and older can get the Moderna vaccine.
+People ages 16 and older can get the Pfizer vaccine, and people ages 18 and older can get the Moderna and Janssen vaccine.
 If you are pregnant or breastfeeding, it’s recommended that you talk to your doctor about the risks and benefits, for both mom and baby, of being vaccinated.
 If you’ve had allergic reactions to other vaccines, ask your doctor if you should get a COVID-19 vaccine.
 According to the Mayo Clinic, people who are allergic to polysorbate should not get a COVID-19 vaccine.
 Also, if you have an immediate allergic reaction after getting the first dose of a COVID-19 vaccine, do not get the second dose, as the reaction could be exacerbated.

 What are the benefits?